Deploy a static website

 Important

-To ensure the code package can run on SAE, follow these rules:
+To ensure that the code package can run on SAE, follow these rules:

 • The directory that contains the static resource files must be named app.
-If your directory is named dist, rename it to app.
+If the directory is named dist, rename it to app.

-• Package only the app folder.
+• Package the app folder directly.
 Do not package the parent directory.

 Step 2: Create an application

-1. On the SAE Applications page, select a destination region and namespace at the top, and then click Create Application.
+1. On the SAE application list page, select a destination region and namespace from the top of the page, and then click Create Application.

 2. Select an application edition: For more information about the differences between editions, see Application editions.